 Codependency

-Our codependent behaviors are modeled for us from someone else, in a variety of capacities.
+Our codependent behaviors are modeled for us by someone else in various capacities.
 Typically, a primary person in our life who we have had a close relationship with has codependent behaviors with us, teaching us that this is the way love is supposed to look.
 Oftentimes, codependency is born out of a household where abuse, neglect, addiction, or alcoholism play a primary role in family dynamics.
-In an effort to be seen, be heard, be loved, be noticed, feel important, or try to navigate the pain of abuse, we develop codependent behaviors.
-We care-take, we people please, and we put our needs beneath someone else’s, all the while losing our sense of self-worth, as well as the foundation of our identity.
+To be seen, be heard, be loved, be noticed, feel important, or try to navigate the pain of abuse, we develop codependent behaviors.
+We care, we people please, and we put our needs beneath someone else’s, all the while losing our sense of self-worth and the foundation of our identity.

 Why Codependent Behavior Continues

-If our codependent behaviors cause us pain and turmoil or contribute to problematic relationships, shouldn’t we be able to identify these issues and remedy them?
-The way we learn how to be in a relationship with ourselves and others is the way we are taught is ‘normal’.
-We don’t know any other way to be in a healthy relationship.
-Moreover, we often don’t understand that we deserve different treatment.
+If our codependent behaviors cause us pain and turmoil or lead to problematic relationships, shouldn't we be able to identify and address these issues?
+Our understanding of how to relate to ourselves and others is shaped by what we learn to be "normal."
+We may not know any other way to engage in a healthy relationship.
+Furthermore, we might not recognize that we deserve better treatment.
 As the saying goes, we accept the love we believe we deserve.
-Without believing we are worth a different kind of love or relationship, or knowing any other kind, we don’t have the awareness that our dynamics need to change.
+Without the belief that we are worthy of a different kind of love or relationship and without knowledge of alternatives, we lack the awareness to recognize that our dynamics need to change.

 Common Codependent Behaviors

-How codependency manifests will look different for each of us depending on our personality, personal experiences, and relationships.
+How codependency manifests will differ depending on our personality, personal experiences, and relationships.
 Common codependent behaviors can include:

 -